joshbuddy/envs/README.md

 Install it using ...

-    $ gem install ranger
+    $ gem install envs

 ## Usage

-Try running `ranger` in your project root.
+Try running `envs` in your project root.
 This will traverse your entire project and find any `.env` files or `.env.default` files and make sure they have the same values in them.

 ## Contributing